perlmaster/perlstuff/README.md

 perl-funcs.pl - pler functions cross reference
-findsub.pl - find where a perl function is defined find-href-tags.pl - extract HREF tag information from a bookmarks file
+findsub.pl - find where a perl function is defined find-href-tags.pl - extract HREF tag information from a bookmarks file findmissing.pl - find all elements in the 1st list not in the 2nd list

 the other files in this repository are files that are "required" by the above named scripts